xc-jp/purescript-protobuf/test/README.md

 `unittest_proto3_optional.proto` is copied from `$(dirname $(which protoc))/../src/google/protobuf/unittest_proto3_optional.proto`

-To test purescript-protobuf, run `nix-shell` from the top level directory of the repo, then:
+To test purescript-protobuf, run `nix develop` from the top level directory of the repo, then:

     spago -x spago-plugin.dhall build